 Step 4: Interproximal enamel removal by manual or mechanical methods

 Manual methods for performing this procedure are often criticized because they’re time-consuming.
-Also, it’s believed that they aren’t applicable to posterior teeth and produce some errors that are irreversible.
+Also, some research suggests that it doesn’t work for posterior teeth.
 Considering the advantages over manual methods, mechanical methods (such as the use of diamond discs or segment discs) are becoming the first choice for orthodontists.

-Because they can rotate 360 degrees, discs improve visual access for the orthodontist, which is very important in minimizing the risk of errors.
+Because they can rotate 360 degrees, discs give the orthodontist better visual access, which is very important in minimizing the risk of errors.
 Disc guards are also mounted over the hand piece to protect the adjacent teeth.

 Step 5: Finishing and polishing the enamel surface